Treatment of Retinal Diseases in Murrieta

 Floaters and Flashes

-Macular Holes is what the name implies.
+Macular holes are what the name implies.
 The macula is the area of the retina that provides the best vision for reading and fine detail.
-A hole in the macula can develop.
+A hole in the macula may develop.
 This hole forms from pulling by the vitreous gel on the center of the retina.
 Macular hole formation occurs in stages beginning with a cyst (stage 1) and ending with a full thickness hole with separation of the vitreous gel (stage 4).
 Reading and detail vision is ultimately lost.

 Vitrectomy surgery may be used to remove the vitreous gel and close the macular hole.
 Fine membranes (scar tissue) are peeled from the edge of the hole and a gas bubble or oil bubble is placed in the eye to help seal the hole while it heals.
 When gas is used, the patient must remain face down for some time after surgery to help the hole seal.
 If oil is used, it must be removed in a second operation.
 While most patients benefit, not all patients recover vision.
 Success rates vary depending on the type of hole, the duration of the hole, and the stage of the hole.
 The other eye may become affected in 10% of patients.
 As with all surgeries, the risks, benefits, and alternatives must always be considered and discussed thoroughly with your doctor.